pink068/timeplayer/README.md

 Then cd into the TimePlayer Folder<br/>
 To build it just type make.<br />
 To run it just type ./run<br /><br />
 It plays a specific wav file at the specific time.
-EG plays 21:10 at ten past nine in the eveing. <br/>
+EG plays 2110.wav at ten past nine in the evening. <br/>
-Before playing the wav is runs a script file, if it exists, to set the transmitter frequency and power <br/>
+Before playing the wav is runs a script file, if it exists, to set the transmitter frequency and power <br/> or run other commands.
+See below.

 <br />
 One commnd on each line of the text file.<br/>